On AKVs and Survivability

 If you take a wing of AKVs and throw them at a fresh battleship, all you’re doing is providing its point-defense computers with skeet; they’ll be chaff and charnel before they get anywhere near the inside of the BB’s point-defense zone.

 What you have to do is wear it down first.
-That’s is the job of the non-carriers on your side of the fight: throw a lot of kinetics at the enemy to make their PD work hard.
+That’s the job of the non-carriers on your side of the fight: throw a lot of kinetics at the enemy to make their PD work hard.
 That does three jobs: one, it keeps the PD grid busy in itself; two, any of it that gets through may just take out a chunk of the PD grid; but most importantly, three, by making them run their point-defenses, you’re building up heat in their ship.
 Your non-carriers also have the job of pumping heat into their ship directly with the big lasers.

 That heat, in turn, is going to eat away at their PD efficiency in a variety of ways.
 Most simply, it’s going to have to cut back on its firing rate once the heat sinks start filling, because otherwise the crew will cook, but also the hardware becomes less efficient, processor error rates go up, and similar badness ensues.